hngi/FGExpense-frontend/README.md

 5. Write your codes, add your files in the correct locations
 6. Stage files for commit - ```git add .```
 7. Commit changes - ```git commit -m 'commit message here'```
-8. Push changes to your new branch - ```git push origin branch-name-here```
+8. Pull latest state from upstream - ```git pull upstream master```
-9. Head to your forked repository and create a pull request
+9. Push changes to your new branch - ```git push origin branch-name-here```
-10. Welldone!
+10. Head to your forked repository and create a pull request